awnonbhowmik/Newton-Raphson-method-to-find-square-root-in-FORTRAN/README.md

 # Newton-Raphson-method-to-find-square-root-in-FORTRAN
-NR Method to find approximate square root of a given positive number.
+NR Method to find approximate square root of a given positive number - coded in FORTRAN.